What are the prohibitions on dealings with the Palestinian Authority?

 Are there exceptions to the prohibitions?

 Yes.
 OFAC regulations often provide general licenses authorizing the performance of certain categories of transactions.
 OFAC also issues specific licenses on a case-by-case basis under certain limited situations and conditions.
-Guidance on how to request a specific license is found below and at 31 C.F.R.
+Information about how to request a specific license or interpretive guidance can be found here and at 31 C.F.R.
 501.801.